From LLMs to MLLMs to Agents: A Survey of Emerging Paradigms in Jailbreak Attacks and Defenses within LLM Ecosystem: Related Work

 \section{Related Work}

 In recent years, the rapid development of LLM technologies gives rise to numerous novel jailbreak attack and defense methods.
-Systematically summarizing and analyzing these methods not only helps to fully understand their underlying principles and evolutionary trends, but also lays a solid theoretical foundation for building more robust and efficient defense mechanisms.
+Systematically summarizing and analyzing these methods not only helps to fully understand their underlying principles and evolutionary trends, but also lays a solid foundation for building more robust and efficient defense mechanisms.

 To comprehensively grasp the essence and development trajectory of jailbreak attacks, different studies propose their own classification frameworks in response to the growing variety of attack methods.
 Yi et al. \cite{yi2024jailbreak} categorize attack approaches based on the transparency of the target model into black-box and white-box attacks, and divide defense mechanisms into prompt-level and model-level strategies.
-Shayegani et al. \cite{shayegani2023survey} classify existing research into three types based on learning structures: text-only attacks, multimodal attacks, and attacks targeting complex systems such as federated learning or multi-agent systems.
+Shayegani et al. \cite{shayegani2023survey} classify existing research into three types based on learning structures: text-only attacks, multimodal attacks, and attacks targeting complex systems like multi-agent systems.
 Ma et al. \cite{ma2025safety} summarize attack techniques as adversarial attacks, data poisoning, backdoor attacks, jailbreak and prompt injection attacks, energy-delay attacks, data and model extraction attacks, and emerging agent-specific threats.
 They also summarize the corresponding defense strategies for each type of attack.
 Esmradi et al. \cite{esmradi2023comprehensive} explore two categories of attacks: those targeting the model itself and those targeting model applications.
 The former typically requires professional expertise and longer execution time, while the latter is more accessible to attackers.
-Geiping et al. \cite{geiping2024coercing} provide a comprehensive overview of the potential attack surfaces and targets of LLMs, and systematize various types of unintended behavior induction, such as deception, model control, denial of service, and data extraction.
+Geiping et al. \cite{geiping2024coercing} provide a comprehensive overview of the attack surfaces and attack objectives associated with LLMs, and systematize various ways to induce unintended behaviors, including deception, model manipulation, denial of service, and data extraction.
 Rao et al. \cite{rao2024tricking} classify jailbreak attack methods according to their intent into three categories: Information Leakage, Misaligned Content Generation, and Performance Degradation.
 They further discuss the challenges of jailbreak detection, especially in terms of effectiveness when facing known attack surfaces.